 Infant Mortality Rate

 Madhya Pradesh is the bottom-most state in terms of infant mortality rate (IMR), although, the state’s infant mortality has been on an upward trajectory since the last two decades.
 Ever since Shivraj Singh Chouhan took charge of the CM office, the state has been on a steady rise in terms of infant mortality rate.

 But, with a state that is among the fastest developing states in the country, the present figures of infant mortality show a different ground reality.
 At the beginning of the new millennia, Madhya Pradesh’s infant mortality rate was 88 per thousand live births.
 Despite the initiative taken by Shivraj Singh Chouhan, the state’s IMR currently stands 47 per thousand live births; it is the worst IMR compared to the beleaguered states of Odisha and Assam, the former and the latter are tied at the bottom with an IMR of 44 per thousand live births.

 Low Female Literacy Rate

-In 2005-06, Madhya Pradesh had one of the lowest female literacy with only 44.4 percent of the total female population of the state were literate.
-During Shivraj Singh’s tenure, things have improved a bit but the state still is amongst the bottom state in terms of female literacy rate.
-In 2015-16, the state’s female literacy rate was 59.4 percent an increase of nearly 15 per cent compared to the levels of 2005-06.
-Contrary to state’s female literacy rate, the national average grew by 13 percent, in 2005-06 India’s female literacy rate was 55.1 percent and in 2015-16 the percentage has increased to 68.4 percent.
+In 2005-06, Madhya Pradesh had one of the lowest female literacy, with only 44.4 per cent of the total female population of the state were literate.
+During Shivraj Singh’s tenure, things have improved a bit, but the state still is amongst the bottom state in terms of female literacy rate.
+In 2015-16, the state’s female literacy rate was 59.4 per cent an increase of nearly 15 per cent compared to the levels of 2005-06.
+Contrary to the state’s female literacy rate, the national average grew by 13 per cent, in 2005-06 India’s female literacy rate was 55.1 per cent and in 2015-16, the percentage increased to 68.4 per cent.